AcademySoftwareFoundation/tac/process/tsc_faq.md

 ### Q: Does a person lose their membership in a TSC if they leave or change employers?

-A: No - TSC membership is bound to an individual and not an organization.
-If the change of employment for a TSC member results in a key contributing organization having a lack of TSC representation, the TSC may choose to invite a new TSC member affiliated with that organization, provided that that person meets any requirements set for TSC membership.
+A: No - TSC membership is bound to an individual, not an organization.
+If a change of employment for a TSC member results in a key contributing organization lacking TSC representation, the TSC may invite a new TSC member affiliated with that organization, provided that person meets any requirements for TSC membership.

 ### Q: Does an individual serving on the TSC represent themselves, the project, and/or their employer?

 A: As TSC members are individuals within the context of a TSC, it's expected that all their actions are for the general good of the project itself.
-It's not appropriate to use the project for anti-competitive purposes, nor is it appropriate to discuss a TSC member employer's product plans and roadmap in conjunction with the project planning.
+It's not appropriate to use the project for anti-competitive purposes nor to discuss a TSC member employer's product plans and roadmap in conjunction with the project planning.